Configuration and performance of the ATLAS $b$-jet triggers in Run 2: HLT identification

 The final \btagging discriminant used during Run~1 and 2015 was based on the output of the IP3D and SV1 taggers, which were combined into a final weight and referred to as `IP3D+SV1'.
-From 2016 onward it was possible to deploy the MV2 \btagging algorithm~\cite{FTAG-2018-01} that was developed for offline flavour-tagging in ATLAS, in the online environment.
+From 2016 onward it was possible to deploy the MV2 \btagging algorithm (described in detail in Ref.~\cite{FTAG-2018-01}) that was developed for offline flavour-tagging in ATLAS, in the online environment.
 MV2 combines the outputs of the low-level IP2D, IP3D, SV1 and JetFitter algorithms into a boosted decision tree (BDT).

 The transverse and longitudinal track impact parameters and their corresponding significances are key inputs to all of the \btagging algorithms described above and are shown in Figure~\ref{fig:tagger_d0_z0}\ for light-flavour jets and \bjets, when computed online and offline.
 Distributions of selected jet-level variables related to the IP3D, SV1 and JetFitter \btagging algorithms are shown in Figure~\ref{fig:tagger_inputs}.
 The distributions are shown for jets with $\ET > 55\,\GeV$ and $|\eta| < 2.5$ in simulated \ttbar events.
 Good separation between light-flavour jets and \bjets is observed.
 The differences in the distributions between HLT and offline quantities clearly motivate the necessity of reoptimising and retraining the multivariate algorithms for the online environment, and substantially improved performance is observed with dedicated reoptimisations.